 On this anniversary, Europe looks back with pride and looks forward with hope.
 For 60 years we have built a Union that promotes peaceful cooperation, respect of human dignity, liberty, democracy, equality and solidarity among European nations and peoples.
 Now, Europe's shared and better future is ours to design.

-The Juncker Commission takes office "Now it is time to roll up our sleeves and get down to work: to kick-start economic recovery, create more and better jobs, address the plight of Europe's youth for a better future, protect the most vulnerable in our society and cope with the rapidly deteriorating geopolitical situation.
-Together, we will succeed." - President of the European Commission Jean-Claude Juncker. - ec.europa.eu
+"It's time to roll up our sleeves and get down to work."
+European Commission President Jean-Claude Juncker leads this team of Commissioners to kick-start economic recovery, create more and better jobs, work towards a better future for Europe's youth, protect the most vulnerable in our society and cope with the rapidly deteriorating geopolitical situation.